 Since then the Texas Education Commissioner has sent letters out to the districts outlining the official status of home education.
 You can read the letter; as I always tell my kids, read the original documents for yourself.

 The Home Education exemption is outlined in excerpts from Texas Education Code As Passed by the 76th Texas Legislature, Chapter 25 Subchapter C. – Operation Of Schools and School Attendance, Section 25.086.
 Basically, we are considered private schools and so our kids are exempt under section 1, enrolled in a private or parochial school.
 We are considered to be private schools.

 Another great history is written by an attorney.
-Carwrecks gives a history of home schooling in Texas from a legal point of view.
+This white paper gives a history of home schooling in Texas from a legal point of view.

 Some school districts have their entire curriculum (lesson plans, not books) online for you to review.
 This is a good resource if you have questions about re-enrolling your child into your school district.
 Many homeschool parents start out just wanting to teach only one of their children, or all their children for only one year.
 Some do re-enroll their children; others find they are enjoying their homeschool experience and see the development of their children to the point of never re-enrolling them in public school.

 Texas is one of the easiest states in which to home educate your children.
 You do not need to register with a school district or a homeschool group to freely homeschool in Texas.
 It is suggested that you join a support group for support and to ask the many questions that new homeschoolers have as they enjoy the adventure called “home education.”

 I am not a lawyer and the above is given as friendly advice and not legal advice.
 Please read the laws for yourself.
 Leeper v.
 Arlington Indep.
 School Dist., No 1788761-85 Tarrant County Judicial Ct.
 Apr.
 13, 1987.